 Marcia Denine, WHNP

-Marcia earned her certification as a Women’s Health Care Nurse Practitioner from Harbor UCLA in 2005, and anticipates an MSN, Ed from Western Governors University, Salt Lake, UT, in October of 2016.
-She is also a certified foot care nurse as well as certified trainer in integrated chronic care.
+Marcia earned her certification as a Women’s Health Care Nurse Practitioner from Harbor UCLA in 2005, and her MSN, Ed from Western Governors University, Salt Lake, UT.
+She is also a certified diabetic foot care nurse as well as certified trainer in integrated chronic care.
 Marcia has worked in various Island outpatient clinical settings, including as a Nurse Practitioner at Vineyard Medical Care providing urgent walk-in care, well care and chronic disease management.
 She also worked as a visiting nurse case manager and mentored new RN staff at Vineyard Nursing Association.
 IHC welcomes her to the clinical staff beginning in May 2016.

 Leslie Goldstein, MD, Collaborating Physician